fuxoft/fftempl/README.md

 </center>
 ```

 This replacement will happen each time the tag ``{crazy_divider}`` appears in your source or template file.
-Tag files use the ".tag" extension and are all stored in the "fftempl" directory.
+Tag files use the ".tag" extension and are all stored in the ".fftempl" directory.
 As with template files, many different source files can use the same tag file and there can be any number of different tag files for different parts of your site.

 ## How does it work